 More and more, people are electing to use essential oil diffusers as an alternative to vaping.
 Essential oils are healthier, […]

 Are you in pain?
 Everyone experiences aches and pains occasionally.
 Some discomfort is mild and tolerable.
 Did you know that […]

 The air that you breath daily can have a tremendous impact on your overall health.
 Air pollution has been linked to everything from heart disease, lung disease, cancer, and more.2,3 There are all kinds of different components of outdoor air pollution that are classified as carcinogens, including but not limited, to the exhaust from vehicles, solvents, metals, dust, and more.

 Because of the potential health consequences of inhaling the compounds found in polluted air, natural breathing is more important than ever.

 One of the primary benefits that you will be able to experience from natural breathing is the ability to boost immune system function considerably.
 This occurs because when you immerse yourself in nature surrounded by trees and plants, you are exposed to airborne chemicals that have a range of beneficial properties.

-These compounds are known to boost the function of the body’s natural killer cells, which in turns boosts immune system function.4 This is why many practice the ancient practice of forest bathing to increase exposure to beneficial organic compounds found in natural forest air.
+These compounds are known to boost the function of the body’s natural killer cells, which in turns boosts immune system function.4 This is why many practice the ancient practice of forest bathing to increase exposure to beneficial organic compounds found in the natural forest air.